FS Class ALn 772: History

-After the war the most "noble" rolling stock (mainly ETR200s) was terribly damaged: the ALn 772 units had to be used to provide rapid service in the whole Italian peninsula, especially on the high-profile services of Milano-Venezia-Trieste; Palermo-Messina; Taranto-Bari and Ancona; Cagliari-Olbia, and later on in Sicily.
+After the war the most "noble" rolling stock (mainly ETR200s) was terribly damaged: the ALn 772 units had to be used to provide rapid service in the whole Italian peninsula, especially on the high-profile services of Milan-Venice-Trieste; Palermo-Messina; Taranto-Bari and Ancona; Cagliari-Olbia, and later on in Sicily.
 The huge number of available ALn 772 cars in post-war Italy led to their use even on less important services and secondary lines.
 Some of them were even used on "emergency recover", a quite unusual duty for a fast passenger vehicle.
 During the 1950s, the ALn 772 were the true backbone of Italy's fast passenger fleet.

 Meanwhile, the fortunes of the series were not limited to the FS fleet, or to Italy alone: in 1949 three more special units were delivered to the Polish railways PKP, to be replicated and to serve on fast routes.
 In Italy, the former Ferrovie Padane units were re-branded as ALn 772 in 1961 and assigned to charter trains; one of them is still in service as of late 2006.
 The ALn 772.1009 unit, refitted with a first-class lounge, was brought back to its original fitting in 1970.

 The 772 series only begun to become obsolete in the 1970s, while being replaced by the new ALn 773 and ALn 668 introduced specifically for fast and short-range services.
 At the same time, the age of the 772 stock and their extremely intense use had made breakdowns more and more frequent, particularly on the hydrodynamic circuit and the exhaust systems.
 Moreover, the asbestos coating was beginning to wear down and was not compliant with the stricter health safety regulations concerning its use.

 In 1981 the routine maintenance was suspended, and the group was scheduled to be dismissed in a very short time frame.
 Only two units (3247 and 3326) were kept in active service on the Novara-Varallo Sesia line: on April 12, 1986, the railway administration issued a service order relegating all remaining units to the shed.
 The units were then decommissioned and after lying abandoned for some time, were scrapped in an extremely short timespan.